tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 2. _p_'s Tendermint calls `RequestPrepareProposal` with the newly generated block.
    The call is synchronous: Tendermint's execution will block until the Application returns from the call.
 3. The Application checks the block (header, transactions, commit info, evidences).
 Besides,
-    * in same-block execution mode, the Application can (and should) provide `ResponsePrepareProposal.data`, `ResponsePrepareProposal.validator_updates`, or `ResponsePrepareProposal.consensus_param_updates`.
+    * in same-block execution mode, the Application can (and should) provide `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, or `ResponsePrepareProposal.consensus_param_updates`.
-    * in "next-block execution" mode, _p_'s Tendermint will ignore the values for `ResponsePrepareProposal.data`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
+    * in "next-block execution" mode, _p_'s Tendermint will ignore the values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
     * in both modes, the Application can manipulate transactions
         * leave transactions untouched - `TxAction = UNMODIFIED`